Use Cases For Assessments

 • How many servings of vegetables do you take every day?

-• How many times a day do you take chocolate/ice cream?
+• How many times a day do you take chocolate or ice cream?

 • How many times a day do you take dairy products?

-Scores are assigned for each question, and interpretation is provided for the total score.
+Scores are assigned for each question, and an interpretation is provided for the total score.

-This interpretation helps us assess ourselves and take necessary action, like meeting a doctor if required.
+This helps you assess yourself and take action when needed, like meeting a physician.

 The Healthy Eating Assessment template is available in BlockSurvey.

-Mental assessments are used to assess mental health.
+Mental health assessments are used to evaluate mental health.

 Psychiatrists use assessment scales to assess the mental health of their patients.

-There are many mental assessment scales to measure anxiety, stress, depression, aggression, and more.
+There are scales that measure anxiety, stress, depression, aggression, and more.

 GAD7 (Generalized Anxiety Disorder) was developed to assess the level of anxiety in adults.
-It is a 7-item psychological rating scale used to assess the severity of anxiety in adults.
+It is a 7-item psychological rating scale used to measure the severity of anxiety in adults.

 Below are a few questions picked from the GAD7 scale.